ZeldaClassic/ZeldaClassic-2.50/README.md

 ## Building the Source

 Because of Zelda Classic's extended development history and dependency on legacy libraries, the build process is somewhat involved.
 The instructions here are not comprehensive, but are intended to help you get started.

+Note that Visual Studio project files are supplied for 2008 and 2010 toolchains, however these should be able to be upgraded to newer VS versions without any difficulty.

 ### General Comments